tartancz/UrlShortener/README.md

 ## about project

 - This project is heavily inspired by book [Lets go](https://lets-go.alexedwards.net/).
-- I tried to using only standart libraries only.
+- I tried to using only standard libraries only.

 # Install
 ### requriements: